Distant fields of grain

 Funk and Budde used the life cycle of maize to take a new look at rain and vegetation data.
 Farmers plant in hopes of rain, and the seed waits.
 Rains come and swell the seed, and even more rains let the water-thirsty maize fill their ears with kernels.
 How would the researchers know, on the other side of Earth, when the growing season really started?Satellite rainfall estimates helped them pinpoint early growth.
 These estimates, provided by the National Oceanic and Atmospheric Administration (NOAA) to USAID, use data from a complex ensemble of NASA, NOAA, and European satellites.
 Budde said, “We looked at each pixel of rainfall data, and when 25 millimeters [0.98 inch] of rain fell in a ten-day period, then we looked for a subsequent 20 millimeters [0.79 inch] in the next twenty days.”
 This start-of-season approach helped them unlock the information in the NDVI data: the two scientists could then look ahead in the vegetation data for the next growth stage and get NDVI measures of how well the maize was faring.
 Funk said, “We use some pretty simple thinking about how plants grow to find the right time to look at the NDVI.
 We think the crop started growing here, then we jump forward a couple of months in time.”
 By checking in at each critical stage of plant development, they had a much more accurate picture of the plants’ success.
 They also worked hard to make the data as clean as possible.

-The researchers looked back at years of NDVI data, captured by MODIS and distributed through the NASA Land Processes Distributed Active Archive Center.
+The researchers looked back at years of NDVI data, captured by MODIS and distributed through NASA's Land Processes Distributed Active Archive Center (LP DAAC).
 Funk said, “First we created a time series for each district in Zimbabwe for the seven and a half years we had data, using satellite rain data to decide the start of season date for each year.
 Then we jumped forward in the future and looked at NDVI for a thirty-day period.
 It really does simplify the problem.”
 Now rain and time and vegetation could be entered into an equation that would produce a crop estimate from remote sensing data.